 ‘Bare Ruin’d choirs’: The Archaeology of Medieval Monasteries

 Monasteries were one of the most important and influential features of the medieval landscape.
 This lecture examines the monastic landscapes of Britain throughout the Anglo-Saxon and medieval periods.
-Using examples from within East Anglia and from further afield, this this examines the history of monasticism in Britain, the development of the monastic cloister and precinct, and the management of monastic estates.
+Using examples from within East Anglia and from further afield, the history of monasticism in Britain, the development of the monastic cloister and precinct, and the management of monastic estates are explored.

 I am always happy to Should you wish to book me to speak to your group, please contact me using this form.